Monafilament testing used in Diabetes Assessment:

 People with diabetes often have dry skin which if left unattended, may lead to fissuring in the skin (such as cracked heels) which can be painful.
 Due to muscle changes and/or skin changes, there is often increased pressure at the bottom of the foot which results in calluses or corn.
 Often, in people with peripheral neuropathy, besides rubbing from the shoes, these areas of high pressure are where they would develop wounds and ulcers.

-To check for your skin status, we usually look for:
+To check for your skin status, our podiatrists will usually look for:

 - General skin health – dryness, presence of tinea pedis or fungal infection of the skin.
 These conditions decrease the skin integrity and breakdown may happen easier.